NihalGowdaGY/octaverse/README.md

 Each topic or project lives in its own subfolder—complete with its own README, code, and resources.

-Projects can span simulations, visualizations, data analysis, and hands-on demonstrations of modern scientific tools.
+Projects can span simulations, visualizations, data analysis, and hands-on demonstrations of modern scientific tools, and also uses classical machine learning and neural networks.

 Current Topics-

-Sub Atomic :
+Quantum x ML:

 Quantum computing and quantum simulation playground.